monicaran/Starbucks-Project-/README.md

 Project Motivation
 ------
-In this project, I will try to find how Starbucks customers use the app, and how well is the current offers system.
-I will also see who should the app target in promotions.
+The purpose of this project is to find how Starbucks customers use the app, and how well is the current offers system.
 The data sets used in this project contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.
 From it, we can understand the costumers' behavior and it might help us make better decisions.
-The problem we have here is that we don't want to give any customer our offers.
-We want to give only those who we think will be able to complete the offer.
-Giving an offer to someone we know he/she probably will not be able to complete it is a waste of time and resources that can be given to someone who we know will complete it.
-I will approach this problem by first cleaning up the data, then doing some exploratory analysis and see who are my most valuable customers after that I will create a model to help us predicting feature customers and which type of offer should we give them.
-My goal for this project is predicting which kind of offers, Buy One Get One Free (BOGO), Discount or informational is better to give a current customer by only knowing his/her age, gender, income and the amount they are paying.
+The problem existing is that the offers should be given to customers who mostly complete the offer.
+The approach is to firstly clean up the data and do some exploratory analysis to see who are the most valuable customers.
+After that, creating a model helps us predict feature customers and which kind of offers(Buy One Get One Free (BOGO), Discount or informational ) is better to give a current customer by only knowing his/her age, gender, income and the amount they are paying.

 File Descriptions
 ------